-With the majority of large companies now embracing international functions or more modern styles of working such as matrix organisations or remote and virtual team working, most time management courses have failed to grasp a simple principle: time management is no longer about achieving everything in less time.
+With the majority of large companies now embracing international functions or more modern styles of working such as matrix organizations or remote and virtual team working, most time management courses have failed to grasp a simple principle: time management is no longer about achieving everything in less time.
 Talking simply about managing priorities no longer applies.
 The Germans have a great term for it: Konfliktmanagment (conflict management)

 For English speakers, ‘conflict management’ can mean something completely different (personality clashes, for example) but the concept of managing conflicting priorities is a good one.